rahul-thakoor/kws/powershell/powershell.md

 ```

 ## Creating new items
 On unix systems, `touch` and `mkdir` allow us to create a new file or new directory respectively.
-Powershell cmdlet `New-Item` [5] can create both files and directories.
+PowerShell cmdlet `New-Item` [6] can create both files and directories.
 We need to use the _ItemType_ parameter, otherwise the default creates a new file.
  Creating a file:
 ```shell
 New-Item -Name "newFile.txt" -ItemType File